-Manuel Neuer may turn 35 in a month but the Bayern Munich captain remains the best sweeper-keeper in the game - and that's not just when racing off his line to clear danger.
+Manuel Neuer may turn 35 next year but the Bayern Munich captain remains the best sweeper-keeper in the game, and that's not just when racing off his line to clear danger - as he proved in the UEFA Champions League final win over Paris Saint-Germain.

-A world champion with seven Bundesliga titles and a Champions League to his name, Neuer has long been considered the game's best goalkeeper and is rightly credited with perfecting the 'sweeper-keeper' role - but less widely acknowledged is the Bayern Munich man's unparalleled ability on the ball in building attacks.
+A world champion with eight Bundesliga titles and now two Champions League trophies to his name, Neuer has long been considered the game's best goalkeeper and is rightly credited with perfecting the 'sweeper-keeper' role - but less widely acknowledged is the Bayern Munich man's unparalleled ability on the ball in building attacks.

 Puzzled?
 Don't be.
 The term 'sweeper-keeper' became a valid entry in the world football dictionary after the 2014 FIFA World Cup in Brazil, where Neuer earned praise for his convention-defying performances in charging out of his penalty area to clear opposition attacks.